GPegel/Ansible-HA-LoadBalancer/README.md

 ```
 $ http://ip-address
 ```
-To start the HA Proxy application please go to this URL:
+To open the HA Proxy statistics page please go to this URL:
+The credentials are 'admin/admin' and you can change this in "/roles/haproxy/templates/haproxy.cfg.j2"
 ```
 $ http://ip-address:8080/haproxy?stats
 ```

+# Extra information

+1. Ansible version 2.0.1.0
+2. Playbook has been tested on virtual CentOS 7 servers
+3. Host: Ubuntu version 15.10

 This playbook is created by me, myself and I   ;-)